-There is a single full year person-level weight (WTDPER97) included on the file.
-A person-level weight was assigned to each prescribed medicines event reported by a key, in-scope person who responded to MEPS for the full period of time that he or she was in-scope during 1997.
-A key person either was a member of an NHIS household at the time of the NHIS interview, or became a member of such a household after being out-of-scope at the time of the NHIS interview (examples of the latter situation include newborns and persons returning from military service, an institution, or living outside the United States).
+There is a single full year person-level weight (WTDPER98) assigned to each record for each key, in-scope person who responded to MEPS for the full period of time that he or she was in-scope during 1998.
+A key person either was a member of an NHIS household at the time of the NHIS interview, or became a member of such a household after being out-of-scope at the time of the NHIS (examples of the latter situation include newborns and persons returning from military service, an institution, or living outside the United States).
 A person is in-scope whenever he or she is a member of the civilian noninstitutionalized portion of the U.S. population.